Watts-College/crj-507-spring-2025/schedule.md

 ### Troubleshooting & Clarification

-If you find something confusing, let us know (likely others will find it confusing as well).
+If you find something confusing, let me know (likely others will find it confusing as well).

-* Schedule a Zoom call with me and screen share to walk through issues
+* Schedule a virtual [office hours session](https://calendly.com/jacobtnyoung/crj-507-student-meeting) with me and screen share to walk through issues
 * Post a question to the [course discussion board](https://watts-college.github.io/crj-507-spring-2025/help/)
 * Request a walk-through and I will provide examples and steps